OpenSextant/SolrTextTagger/README.md

 offset, an ending character (+1) offset, and the Solr unique key field value.
 The Solr documents part of the response is Solr's standard search results format.

+## Advanced Tips

+* For reducing tagging latency even further, consider embedding Solr with EmbeddedSolrServer.
+See EmbeddedSolrNoSerializeTest.